-Given the typical nature of the findings required to approve SDP applications, the application of the SDP requirement only to larger-scale multi-family residential projects, the default level of review and approval resting with staff, the typical permit processing time of 2--3 months, and the ability for building plan review to occur concurrent with SDP processing, it is unlikely that this requirement would constrain housing supply, affordability, timing, or approval certainty.
+Given the typical nature of the findings required to approve SDP applications, the application of the SDP requirement only to larger-scale multi-family residential projects, the default level of review and approval resting with staff, the typical permit processing time of 2-3 months, and the ability for building plan review to occur concurrent with SDP processing, it is unlikely that this requirement would constrain housing supply, affordability, timing, or approval certainty.

-2.7.12.7.2 Conditional Use Permit
+2.7.2 Conditional Use Permit

 Conditional Use Permits (CUPs) are required for some multi-family development, senior housing projects, and large residential care facilities, dependent upon the underlying zoning district.
 CUPs are not required for any of the "by-right" overlay zoning districts to be created through the Housing Element's rezoning program.
-As shown in Table H, the processing time for a CUP is typically 90 to 120 days.